 Progressive Supranuclear Palsy

-Progressive supranuclear palsy is a brain disorder that affects movement, vision, speech, and thinking ability (cognition).
+Progressive Supranuclear Palsy (PSP) is a brain disorder that affects movement, vision, speech, and thinking ability (cognition).
 The signs and symptoms of this disorder usually become apparent in mid- to late adulthood, most often in a person's 60s.
 Most people with progressive supranuclear palsy survive 5 to 9 years after the disease first appears, although a few affected individuals have lived for more than a decade.

 Loss of balance and frequent falls are the most common early signs of progressive supranuclear palsy.
 Affected individuals have problems with walking, including poor coordination and an unsteady, lurching gait.
 Other movement abnormalities develop as the disease progresses, including unusually slow movements (bradykinesia), clumsiness, and stiffness of the trunk muscles.
 These problems worsen with time, and most affected people ultimately require wheelchair assistance.